 The rules for the .ru ccTLD do not contain specific eligibility requirements for registrants.
-However, since domain name registration is exercised on the basis of a contract between a registrar and a registrant, the registrant shall have legal capacity and be in good standing.
+However, since domain name registration is exercised based on a contract between a registrar and a registrant, the registrant must have legal capacity and be in good standing.

-As for the selection of specific domain names, the rules for the .ru ccTLD would not allow the registration or use of domains that are contrary to the public interest and principles of humanism and morality (such as abusive words).
+As for the selection of specific domain names, the rules for the .ru ccTLD do not allow the registration or use of domains that are contrary to the public interest and humane and moral principles (such as abusive words).